-I graduated from college this past May, which means that I have officially joined the ranks of the post-graduated.
+I graduated from college this past May, which means I have officially joined the ranks of the post-graduated.
 I was one of the lucky ones; I was able to snag a job before I graduated.
 Like a real job, with a salary and benefits and everything.
-So about a month and a half after turning the tassle on my cap, I was off to the big city to get started.
+So about a month and a half after turning the tassel on my cap, I was off to the big city to get started.
 Unfortunately, it seems that once you have a job, everyone starts assuming you can afford anything and everything you have want or need of.
 I can assure you this is not the case.
 What’s worse is their need to call you out on your claim that you can’t afford something.

 – “Oh, I can’t afford that.”